jafaryor/knowledge-base/Web/Optimization/video.md

 ![video-container.png](../images/video-container.png)

 Bitrate - rate at which data is encoded per second.
-The higher it is the higher the quality as mre data is transmitted.
+The higher it is the higher the quality as more data is transmitted.

 The higher the frame rate, more data need to be encoded.